Asbestos Exposure and Health Hazards

 Lung cancer is a common and highly deadly asbestos disease.
-While other carcinogens like tobacco smoke, radon, and heavy metals are the most likely causes of lung cancer, asbestos exposure is responsible for an estimated 20% of all cases.
+While other carcinogens like tobacco smoke, radon, and heavy metals are the most likely causes of lung cancer, asbestos exposure accounts for an estimated 20% of all cases.

 Lung cancer tumors form in the inner pleural tissue.
 Left unchecked, this cancer significantly impairs lung function and can be fatal.